-Animals have accompanied seafarers for as long as mankind has ventured out on to the waves and they’ve been present in many and various guises.
+Animals have accompanied seafarers for as long as mankind has ventured out on to the waves and they’ve been present in many and various roles.

-All the way back in ancient Egypt cats were brought on voyages to do a most vitally important job – to catch mice and rats and protect the grain transports from the little opportunists.
-Dogs were more likely brought along for transport on far off expeditions, helping to pull cargo and people to their destinations or as protection from the unknown in far off lands.
+All the way back in ancient Egypt cats were brought on voyages to do a most vitally important job – catch rodents and protect the grain transports from the little opportunists.
+Dogs were more likely brought along for transport on far-off expeditions, helping to pull cargo and people to their destinations or as protection from the unknown in distant lands.

 1. Ginger of the SS Arabic